 What is Imbruvica?

-Imbruvica is a prescription medicine used to treat people with mantle cell lymphoma (MCL) and chronic lymphocytic leukemia who have received at least one prior treatment.
+Imbruvica is used to treat mantle cell lymphoma (MCL), or chronic lymphocytic leukemia (CLL).

 How should I take Imbruvica?

 Take Imbruvica exactly as your health care provider tells you.
 Follow all directions on your prescription label.
 Do not take this medicine in larger or smaller amounts or for longer than recommended.

 Take this medicine with a full glass of water.
 Drink plenty of liquids while you are taking Imbruvica.

 Take the medicine at the same time each day.